| Title: | Functions and Data Sets for "That's Weird: Anomaly Detection Using R" by Rob J Hyndman |

 anomaly when the associated absolute z-score is greater than a threshold value.

-A vector of logical values is returned, where TRUE
+A vector of logical values is returned, where TRUE indicates an anomaly.

 This version of Grubbs' test looks for outliers anywhere in the sample.